LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/applications.md

 ---
 sidebar_position: 6
 title: Applications
-description: "Application specific artifacts that can be extracted from the Meta Quest 3."
+description: "Application-specific artifacts that can be extracted from the Meta Quest 3."
 hide_table_of_contents: true
 slug: /analysis/artifacts/applications
 ---